List of Supergirl characters: Ben Lockwood / Agent Liberty

-Benjamin "Ben" Lockwood/Agent Liberty (portrayed by Sam Witwer; main: season 4; guest: season 5) is a former college professor who became an anti-aliens extremist after suffering a series of misfortunes, including the loss of his business, home, and father over the course several alien attacks.
+Benjamin "Ben" Lockwood/Agent Liberty (Sam Witwer; main: season 4; guest: season 5) is a former college professor who became an anti-aliens extremist after suffering a series of misfortunes, including the loss of his business, home, and father over the course several alien attacks.
 With the aid of Mercy and Otis Graves, secretly along with Lex Luthor from prison, Ben becomes a self-proclaimed "Agent of Liberty" and founds a human supremacist group called the Children of Liberty to rid Earth of all alien life, including Supergirl.
-After winning a debate against Kara Danvers on national television, Ben is given his very own weekly show named "The Lockdown" whilst secretly operating as the masked Agent Liberty.
+After winning a debate against Kara Danvers on national television, Ben is given his own weekly show named "The Lockdown" whilst secretly operating as the masked Agent Liberty.
 Ben and his organization go on to kill numerous aliens in National City, including Manchester Black's fiancée, Fiona Byrne.

-Ben subsequently comes to blows with a revenge-driven Manchester, who kidnaps Ben's wife, Lydia, and reveals her husband's alter-ego.
+Ben subsequently comes to blows with a revenge-driven Manchester, who kidnaps Ben's wife Lydia and reveals her husband's alter-ego.
 Supergirl ultimately intervenes and apprehends them both.
 Ben is publicly exposed as the Children of Liberty's leader and taken into police custody.
 However, a large crowd of his supporters, including Lydia, protest Ben's imprisonment.

-Ben later enlists his son, George, to get involved with the Children of Liberty on his behalf.
+Ben later enlists his son George to get involved with the Children of Liberty on his behalf.
 He is eventually pardoned by President Baker under the cause that the Children of Liberty's terrorism does not apply to humans, despite the Alien Amnesty Act.
 Baker later invites Ben to the White House, where he makes him the Director of Alien Affairs.
 With his new authority, Ben grows more dangerous in his agenda, including beating his underlings into submission.
 He begins using the president's martial law to round up all alien residents in the United States, intending on committing genocide.
 After Lydia is murdered in retaliation for his actions, Ben injects himself with Lena Luthor's experimental Harun-El serum and gains superhuman powers to avenge the death of his wife.
 However, his vendetta strains his relationship with George, who becomes disillusioned with his father.

 Ben later learns from Otis about Lex's plot to redeem himself by using and betraying the Children of Liberty and Kaznian invaders, causing Ben to kill Otis.
 Starting to fall ill from the experimental serum and no longer having any reason to his goals, Ben attempts to take revenge on Lex for manipulating him but is ultimately stopped by Kara, Alex Danvers and James Olsen.
 After a grueling battle, Ben and James simultaneously de-power one another.
 After Lex's plot is exposed, Baker is impeached and arrested while Ben is then imprisoned for his crimes of domestic terrorism.
 Ben watches from prison as his son begins speaking out for the cooperation of humans and aliens alike.